A deterministic Kaczmarz algorithm for solving linear systems: Inconsistent linear systems

 \begin{prop} Suppose that $A\x = \b$ is consistent and $A$ is reflection consistent, then for any $\x$, we have $A\x = \b$ if and only if $(I_n - \R_A)\x = \u$. \end{prop}

-\begin{proof} This is a direct corollary of Theorems \ref{thm:inconsistent case}, \ref{thm:solves new linear system}.
-To be more exact, from the proof of Theorem \ref{thm:inconsistent case}, we know that the Kaczmarz method will converge to a solution of $A\x = \b$ that has the minimal distance to the initial vector.
-From Theorem \ref{thm:solves new linear system}, we know that this solution is indeed the solution of $(I_n - \R_A)\x = \u$.
-Any solution of $(I_n - \R_A)\x = \u$ can be obtained in this way by choosing some suitable initial vector.
+\begin{proof} This is a direct corollary of Theorems \ref{thm:inconsistent case} and \ref{thm:solves new linear system}.
+To be more exact, from the proof of Theorem \ref{thm:inconsistent case}, we know that Algorithm \ref{Kaczmarz algorithm} will return to a solution of $A\x = \b$ that has the minimal distance to the initial vector.
+From Theorem \ref{thm:solves new linear system}, we know that this solution is indeed a solution of $(I_n - \R_A)\x = \u$.
+Any solution of $(I_n - \R_A)\x = \u$ can be obtained in this way by choosing an appropriate initial vector.
 So the two linear systems $A\x = \b$ and $(I_n-\R_A) \x = \u$ are equivalent. \end{proof}

-The above two results give an evidence of the success of the Kaczmarz algorithm proposed in the above section from a global viewpoint.

-Finally, we focus on the least-square problem.
-The following result says that when $A$ has full column-rank, then the linear system $(I_n - \R_A) \x = \u$ usually has a unique solution.
+The above two results provide more evidence for the success of \cs{Algorithm \ref{Kaczmarz algorithm}} proposed in the above section.
+The following result implies that when $A$ has full column-rank, the linear system $(I_n - \R_A) \x = \u$ has a unique solution.

 \begin{prop} If ${\rm Rank}(A) = n$ and $A$ is reflection consistent, then ${\rm Rank}(I_n - \R_A) = n$. \end{prop}